💶 2026 Edition

 OptiDrive — Price Drivers

-AXA OptiDrive offers limited-mileage pricing across all three tiers — declared at renewal on the odometer, no telematics device required.
+AXA OptiDrive offers limited-mileage pricing across all three tiers, declared at renewal on the odometer with no telematics device required.
 Brackets of 5,000 km/year and 7,000 km/year are available with corresponding discounts.
-AXA also offers price reductions for electric and hybrid vehicles confirmed on the official AXA Luxembourg website.
+AXA also offers price reductions for electric and hybrid vehicles.
 The OptiDrive Privilège tier (full Casco with 36-month new-value reimbursement) is priced at a premium above Active, reflecting significantly extended coverage.
-Baloise Drive also offers limited-mileage (kilométrage limité) pricing — making both AXA and Baloise the relevant options for low-mileage drivers.
+Baloise Drive also offers a kilométrage limité option, making both AXA and Baloise relevant choices for low-mileage drivers.

 Baloise